-On October 19 and 31, 2023, ISA Certified Arborists® from DCG/Watershed visited Lyon Creek Waterfront Preserve and additional properties in Lake Forest Park, Washington to inventory regulated trees located in proximity to proposed park improvements.
+On October 19 and 31, 2023, ISA Certified Arborists® from Facet visited Lyon Creek Waterfront Preserve and additional properties in Lake Forest Park, Washington to inventory regulated trees located in proximity to proposed park improvements.
+This report has been prepared to describe our inventory methods, summarize the tree inventory and assessment results, and outline local requirements for tree retention and/or replacement.
 This report summarizes the findings of the study.
 The following documents are enclosed: